-- a.
-In order to legally and safely participate in the long jump, an athlete must be able to jump at least 1m (which is the maximum distance between the takeoff board and the sand pit).
-The takeoff board may be set anywhere from the front edge of the sandpit up to 1 meter in front of it.
+- 5. Long Jump - a.
+In order to legally and safely participate in the long jump, an athlete must be able to jump at least 1m (which is the minimum distance between the toe board and the sand pit).
 Athletes who are unable to complete a jump at the minimum starting distance are ineligible to advance to the next level of competition. - b.
 A jump is measured in meters from the front of the toe board (end of board nearest the pit) to the closest impression in the sand made by any part of the body including arms or hands.
 The front of the toe board is 1m from the landing pit and the toe board or taped representation (solid taped area) of the board must be 20cm (8") long and the width of the runway. - c.
 Each competitor shall be allowed three non-consecutive jumps.
 The athlete's best jump shall be used for scoring. - d.
 All legal jumps shall be measured and recorded for the purpose of breaking ties. - e.
 Prior to competition, athletes may have assistance from an official to mark their take-off mark. - f.
-Practice run-throughs are at the discretion of the event manager.

-7. Standing Long Jump
+Practice run-throughs are at the discretion of the event manager. - 6.
+Standing Long Jump - a.

-- a.
 Competitors shall start with both feet on a designated take-off line. - b.
 When starting, competitor's toes shall be behind the edge of the sand pit, which will be on a solid surface. - c.
 The standing long jump shall be held using the running long jump's sand pit for a landing area. - d.
 A competitor shall use both feet on the take-off.
 He/she may rock backward and forward lifting his/her heels and toes alternately, but he/she may not lift either foot clear off the ground. - e.
 Each competitor shall be allowed three non-consecutive jumps.
-The athlete's best jump will be used for scoring. - 1) Distance will be measured in meters from the closest impression on the landing area made by any part of the body including arms or hands to the take-off line. - 2) Prior to competition, athletes may have assistance from an official to mark their take-off mark. - f.
-Practice run-throughs are allowed at the discretion of the event manager.
+The athlete's best jump will be used for scoring. - 1) Distance will be measured in meters from the closest impression on the landing area made by any part of the body including arms or hands to the take-off line. - 2) Prior to competition, athletes may have assistance from an official to mark their takeoff mark. - f.
+Practice run-throughs are allowed at the discretion of the event manager. - 7.
+Shot Put - a.
+The shot may be steel, brass, or a synthetic-covered implement.
+Minimum weight for implements: